 For 10 days prior to the Annual Meeting and during the Annual Meeting, a list of registered stockholders eligible to vote at the Annual Meeting will be available for review by stockholders.
 If you would like to view the stockholder list in advance of the Annual Meeting, please contact Investor Relations at ir@abm.com.
-A list of registered stockholders eligible to vote at the Annual Meeting will be available electronically to stockholders at www.virtualshareholdermeeting.com/ABM2022 during the entirety of the Annual Meeting.
+A list of registered stockholders at the Annual Meeting will be available electronically stockholders www.virtualshareholdermeeting.com/ABM2022 during the entirety of the Annual Meeting.